SIMPLES STEPS TO REDUCE STRESS AND ANXIETY IN YOUR LIFE

 - Sitting in your car just before you walk into work

 - Standing in line anywhere

-- Anytime you feel you need it, at home or at work
+- Anytime you feel you need it, at home or work

 4. Do a short body scan.
-Rest your attention on different parts of your body, starting with the top of your head and moving toward your toes.
-As you notice each one, focus your attention there and consciously relax that part of you.
-In a minute you should be able to scan your scalp, eyes, cheeks, mouth, jaw, neck, shoulders, chest, arms, belly, legs, and feet.
+Rest your attention on different body parts.
+Start at the top of your head and move toward your toes.
+Noticing each one, focus your attention there and consciously relax that part of you.
+You should be able to scan your scalp, eyes, cheeks, mouth, jaw, neck, shoulders, chest, arms, belly, legs, and feet in a minute.

 6.Mindful breathing for one minute.
 Lower your eyes and notice your breath.
 Is it going in and out of your nostrils, or do you feel the rise and fall of your chest and stomach?
 Place your hand on your stomach to feel the rise and fall of it with each breath you take.
 Focus on your breath and feel the movement of your belly.
 If your mind wanders, bring your attention back to your breath.

 Just like weightlifting builds muscle if you’re disciplined and have a consistent practice, mindfulness meditation, when practiced, increases the amount of time you spend living in the present moment.

 SO ….wouldn’t NOW be a good time to start your mindfulness practice?